LEADERSHIP

 Music Director & Choirmaster

-Stephanie LaMotte became part of the Emmanuel team in October 2017 as our Music Director and Choirmaster.
-She has a Bachelor’s degree in Piano Performance from San Jose State University, a Master’s degree in Music and a certification to teach K-12 music from Lewis & Clark College, and a graduate certificate in Bible from Multnomah University.
+Stephanie LaMotte became part of the Emmanuel team in October 2017 as our Director of Music and Choirmaster.
+She has a Bachelor’s degree in Piano Performance from San Jose State University, a Master of Arts in Teaching from Lewis & Clark College, and a graduate certificate in Bible from Multnomah Seminary.
 Stephanie studied conducting in Sarteano, Italy with Simon Carrington from the Boston Conservatory and worked closely as personal assistant and accompanist to renowned choral director Charlene Archibeque.
 She was the featured guest soloist with the Willamette Falls Symphony, performing the Grieg piano concerto.
 Stephanie has led five international choir tours, including trips to Germany, Ireland, Hawaii, Austria, and Canada.
-For the past twelve years, she was the Music Director & Organist at The Church of the Transfiguration, and previously was the Creative Arts Director in charge of vocal and instrumental music, drama, dance, visual and technical arts for a large metropolitan church in Portland, Or.
-Stephanie is highly sought after as a freelance accompanist and will be returning for her third consecutive summer as a faculty pianist with the Tuscia Opera Festival in Italy.
+Previous church positions were in Oregon, where she was the Music Director & Organist at the Church of the Transfiguration in Sisters, and the Creative Arts Director at a large metropolitan church in Portland, overseeing vocal and instrumental music, drama, dance, visual and technical arts.
+In addition to her church position, Stephanie LaMotte is the Assistant Director & Accompanist for the Chester River Chorale and the Director of the a cappella ensemble River Voices.
+She has spent summers in Italy as faculty with the Tuscia Opera Festival, serves as the Board Treasurer for the Kent Cultural Alliance, and feels at her most creative when composing music.
+Stephanie lives on the Bay with her husband, Richard LaMotte, and enjoys her kids and grandkids, travel, cooking, yoga, kayaking, and beach combing.

 AVIS WHEATLEY